Australians: European Australians

 Germans formed the largest non-British Isles ancestry for most of the 19th century.
 Between 1901 and 1940, 140,000 non-British European immigrants arrived in Australia (about 16 percent of the total intake).
 Before World War II, 13.6 percent were born overseas, and 80 percent of those were British.
 Following the Second World War, large numbers of continental Europeans immigrated to Australia, with Italian Australians and Greek Australians being among the largest immigrant groups during the post-war era.
 During the 1950s, Australia was the destination of 30 per cent of Dutch emigrants and the Netherlands-born became numerically the second largest non-British group in Australia.
 In 1971, 70 percent of the foreign born were of European origin.

 Italian Australians are Australians of Italian ancestry, and comprise the largest non Anglo-Celtic European ethnic group in Australia, with the 2021 census finding 4.4% of the population claiming ancestry from Italy be they migrants to Australia or their descendants born in Australia of Italian heritage.
 Australia's long-history of Italian immigration has given rise to an Italo-Australian dialect of the Italian language.
 German Australians are Australians of German ancestry.
 The German community constitutes the second largest non-Anglo Celtic European ethnic group in Australia, amounting to 4% of respondents in the 2021 Census.
 Germans formed the largest non-English-speaking group in Australia up to the 20th century.
-Old Lutherans emigrated in response to the 1817 Prussian Union and organized churches both among themselves and with other German speakers, such as the Kavel-Fritzsche Synod.
 Although a few individuals had emigrated earlier, the first large group of Germans arrived in South Australia 1838, not long after the British colonisation of South Australia.
-These "Old Lutherans" were from Province of Brandenburg (then a Prussian province), and were trying to preserve their traditional faith.